By Christina Tiplea

 Establishing a morning routine and actually getting ready for the day is a great way to trick your brain to snap into working mode.
-I know it can be tempting to stay in pajamas all day when you work from home, but you would be amazed at how the simple act of throwing a little make up on, doing your hair, and actually getting dressed for the day can positively impact your entire day.
+I know it can be tempting to stay in pajamas all day when you work from home, but you would be amazed at how the simple act of throwing a little makeup on, doing your hair, and actually getting dressed for the day can positively impact your entire day.

 2. Do your most important task of the day first thing

-Completing your most essential task of the day first thing is a fabulous way to get yourself feeling accomplished and motivated enough to tackle all of your to-do list.
-Not only that, but if something unexpected comes up over the course of the day and you are unable to finish anything else on your to-do list, at least you can feel satisfied in knowing that you took care of the #1 most important task you had to do.
+Completing your most essential task of the day first thing is a fabulous way to get yourself feeling accomplished and motivated enough to tackle all of your to-do lists.
+Not only that but if something unexpected comes up over the course of the day and you are unable to finish anything else on your to-do list, at least you can feel satisfied in knowing that you took care of the #1 most important task you had to do.